oneapi-src/oneMKL/SECURITY.md

 oneMKL Interfaces.

 ## Supported Versions
-We regularly perform patch releases for the supported [latest version][1], which contain fixes for security vulnerabilities and important bugs.
-Prior releases might receive critical security fixes on a best-effort basis; however, we cannot guarantee that security fixes will get back-ported to these unsupported versions.
+We provide support for the [latest version][1] only.
+The security vulnerabilities can be fixed in patch release on top of the latest version.Prior major releases might receive critical security fixes on a best-effort basis; however, we cannot guarantee that security fixes will get back-ported.

 ## Report a Vulnerability
 We are very grateful to the security researchers and users that report back